transformator98/FinalProjectBackEnd/README.md

             "status": "success",
             "code": 201,
             "data": {
-                  "result": {
-                        "_id": "606f0c227bf51409ac9c8131",
+                  "type": "technicalQA",
-                        "checkedAnsw": [
+                  "questions": [
                         {
                                "_id": "606f0c227bf51409ac9c8132",
                               "questionId": 1,
                               "question": "What is formal testing",
                               "answer": "Verification of software, according to the test plan, test procedures and relevant documentation, taking into account the wishes of the client", "rightAnswer": false
                         },
                         {
                               "_id": "606f0c227bf51409ac9c8132",
                               "questionId": 2,
                               "question": "What is formal testing",
                               "answer": "Verification of software, according to the test plan, test procedures and relevant documentation, taking into account the wishes of the client", "rightAnswer": true
                         }, {}, ...
                   ],
+                  "total": 4,
+                  "correctAnswers": 1,
                   "owner": "606efa69db7ca41050be1c25",
                   "email": "test@gmail.com"
-                  }
+                  "name": "test"

             }
       }